Accountant: job description

 There are routes into a career in accountancy for both university graduates and school leavers.

-- ability to reflect on one's own work as well as the wider consequences of financial decisions
+- The ability to reflect on your own work as well as the wider consequences of financial decisions.

-- organisational skills and ability to manage deadlines
+- Organisational skills and the ability to manage deadlines.